 Click the Enroll Tab from the menu directly above.

-The CAD/BIM Technology Certificate is designed to provide students with the skills and technical knowledge requested by employers using Computer-Aided Design (CAD) and Building Information Modeling (BIM) software.
+The CAD/BIM Technology Certificate Program is offered online designed to provide students with the skills and technical knowledge requested by employers using Computer-Aided Design (CAD) and Building Information Modeling (BIM) software.
 The certificate program focuses on the development of fundamental drafting and CAD and BIM skills and problem-solving strategies.

 - Complete in as few as 12 months

 - Career Opportunities in Architecture, Drafting, Engineering, Project Management, Interior Design, and more.

 - Prepares you for Autodesk Professional Certification

 - A Certificate Program designed to work with you and your schedule (when available)